 - Although the population of Santa Fe increased slightly (excluding annexation) between 2010 and 2014, the total number of housing units remained flat.
-The overall mix of housing structure types (single family, multifamily and mobile homes) also held stead. - The homeownership rate declined slightly from 61 percent in 2010 to 59 percent in 2014.
+The overall mix of housing structure types (single family, multifamily and mobile homes) also held steady. - The homeownership rate declined slightly from 61 percent in 2010 to 59 percent in 2014.
 A corresponding drop in the rental vacancy rate was evident over the same period as more households began to occupy the rental housing stock.
 A local study by Southwest Planning indicates that the occupancy rate in 2015 was 96.5 percent.
 In other words, the most current research indicates that the City of Santa Fe has an approximate 3 percent rental vacancy rate for 2015 CBRE Apartment Market Survey also reports a 3 percent vacancy rate for 2015-indicating a very tight rental market. - Median home value and the median mortgage payment for Santa Fe owners declined between 2010 and 2014 after rising substantially the previous decade (2000 to 2014).
 In contrast, the median contract rent increased by 14 percent between 2010 and 2014 (from \$767 to 872). - Average household size for owners dropped slightly from 2.2 to 2.1 but average household size for renters increased from 2.0 to 2.4 between 2010 and 2014.
-The reason for the renter household size is unclear; however, renter income also increased over the period which may reflect larger households or families that are typically owners opting to rent instead. - The distribution of householders by age reflects the overall age trends in the city-an increase in senior householders offset by a decrease in boomer-aged householders (aged 55 to 64) and to a lesser extent middle aged adult households (aged 35 to 54). - As discussed earlier in this report, the median income in Santa Fe increased for all households between 2010 and 2014, with renters experienced the largest percentage gains (24% increase compared to 7% for owners). - The number and proportion of cost burdened households in the city declined between 2010 and 2014.
+The reason for the renter household size is unclear; however, renter income also increased over the period which may reflect larger households or families that are typically owners opting to rent instead.
+A possible reason for households opting in to the rental market is the decline in home value and the high cost of maintaining a home makes renting more economically appealing. - The distribution of householders by age reflects the overall age trends in the city-an increase in senior householders offset by a decrease in boomer-aged householders (aged 55 to 64) and to a lesser extent middle aged adult households (aged 35 to 54). - As discussed earlier in this report, the median income in Santa Fe increased for all households between 2010 and 2014, with renters experienced the largest percentage gains (24% increase compared to 7% for owners). - The number and proportion of cost burdened households in the city declined between 2010 and 2014.
 In 2014, 11,313 households (38% of all households) were paying more than 30% of their income on housing, compared to 14,275, (46%) in 2010.